 So very difficult balance at times, because you kind of got to do it in order to learn more.
 But then you’ve got to be careful not to then lead the student down to believing that this is the only way forward for them.

-Do you think that singing teachers are taking more?
-Well, obviously the ones I meet, because they want to do courses and I do that teacher training for a mentor for ecology and practice as well.
-So I’m, I’m lucky to working with singing teacher who have this thirst for knowledge.
+Do you think that singing teachers are taking more… Well, obviously the ones I meet, because they want to do courses and I do the teacher training for and mentor for Vocology In Practice as well.
+So I’m lucky to work in with singing teachers who have this thirst for knowledge.
 But I do think there’s a trend for singing teachers to want to know more.
-So there’ll be less of their place, you know, over there and sing from your diaphragm and all these kind of like stock phrases, that doesn’t really mean anything?
+So there’ll be less of the place you notes over there and sing from your diaphragm and all these kind of like stock phrases, that doesn’t really mean anything?
 Well, they can, you know they can help but not for everyone.
 And I guess there is, I think I’ve definitely seen a trend of that.
-Also, I think there’s a trend in the UK to accept that vocal training is, like in the music industry, that it’s advisable, acceptable, and actually necessary thing.
-And I think that is partly because of these big singers who now are well have been official about their vocal injuries.
+Also, I think there’s a trend in the UK to accept that vocal training is, like in the music industry, that it’s a viable, acceptable, and actually necessary thing.
+And I think that is partly because of these big singers who now are… well have been official about their vocal injuries.
 And that seems to be slightly less stigma.
 It’s not because you’re a rubbish singer, you’re an athlete, and you happen to have an injury.
 And what do you do you make sure that you get trained in a rehabilitation, like you would a physiotherapist.
 And I think, I think that’s really exciting.
 Because it can be such a, I mean, you know, when you lose your voice, because you’ve had a, like, I had a chest infection, and I sang through it, like I would tell my students not to do.
 And I got voice loss for the best part of the week, and it was terrifying.
-And I, you know, kind of call it serious depression, because you start going straight to, what am I going to do if I lose my voice, and you know, it’s a terrifying thing.
+And you know, I kind of call it singers depression, because you start going straight to, what am I going to do if I lose my voice, and you know, it’s a terrifying thing.
 But seeing it as something that is actually something we might experience and remember, and for me, it’s because I want to say yes to everything, because I’m excited and want to help people, I don’t want to let people down.
 And I’ve started moving on.
 And I actually had to cancel a teacher training seminar just before Christmas, because my voice was going and I thought if I do this, my voice will go.
 And then I’ll have another two months of recovery, like I did last year.
 And it was, for me, that was a horrible thing to do, because I hate letting people down.
 But actually, people were respecting my.
 And I thought they would go like, what she’s losing her voice and she’s supposed to teach us.
 You know, but actually, they were going I’m so sorry, you’re going through this rough time with your voice and I’m not expecting me to.
 And I know it sounds obvious, and it’s what I always tell my students, well you can’t teach yourself.
 And, yeah, I’m learning to gradually not to take on as much and the same thing with the, with the conference you were doing that was at the same time.
 I was like, if I do this, I will get worse.
 But I really feel like I should and I guess that’s another good girl syndrome, you know, wanting to do well, and wanting to please other people.
-And I guess there’s a trend in many and many, I guess specially female teachers of maybe going a little bit too far.
-For maybe doing 9,10 hour days.
-And actually, that’s both sexes of packing the schedule, because
+And I guess there’s a trend in many and many, I guess especially female teachers of maybe going a little bit too far.
+For maybe doing 9, 10 hour days.
+And actually, that’s both sexes of packing the schedule, because.

 Line Hilton 43:49